nawresmhedhbi/Automated-Factor-Aanalysis/README.md

 Returned result : Returns Valid if the two test are valid, and returns Not Valid if the two tests are not valid or either one of them

 2. Apply Exploratory Factor Analysis:

    1. Finds the initial number of factors
    2. Apply Fcator analysis with the initial number of factors and does iteratations in order to find the final number of factors
-   3. Retur the cummilative variance explained by the factors
+   3. Retur the cumulative variance explained by the factors
    4. Return final results : The final factors and variables + cummilative variance explained

 3. Apply Exploratory Factor Analysis: